Methodology - Charité Compass on Research Quality

 Given the unidimensional nature of the items, response values are suitable for summation and averaging.
 However, the median is the preferred measure of central tendency, as it is more robust to potential outliers and skewed distributions.

-To facilitate the interpretation of the assessments performed, the Compass displays the results in the form of a radar chart.
+To facilitate interpretation of the assessments, the Compass displays results as a radar chart.

 Scales & Subscales

-PLEASE NOTE: Scales and subscales incorporated in this instrument primarily include those relevant to QUEST program activities.
+The scales and subscales in this instrument primarily reflect research practices relevant to QUEST program activities.

 Ethics of Science